 This is a distance learning course.
 Start any time.
 You have 52 weeks from the date you register to complete this course.

-You have 52 weeks from the date of registration to complete the course.
+You have 52 weeks from the date that you register to complete the course.
 Students must provide an active email account upon registration to receive information on course material and to get started in this course.
-For more information, please contact Program Assistant, firstname.lastname@example.org.
+For more information, please contact Program Assistant, firstname.lastname@example.org

 Important course information will be sent to you immediately after registering.

 Check your myBCIT email account to access this

 This course offering is full.
 Please check back next term or subscribe to receive email updates.

 Upon successful completion, the student will be able to: